Happy Fellow Puchong Mee Pok

 What may polarise diners, though, is the portion of soup—this stall keeps it on the parsimonious side.
 When asked why it was so, Lee the proprietor said that he did not want the broth to drown the shredded chicken and prawns in the dish.
 If you’re the type who enjoys generous ladles of broth, this might leave you wanting more.
 But what is served is thoughtfully concentrated, almost like the reduced essence of prawn noodles.

-At RM11 for a small bowl, it’s not the cheapest, but you’re paying for depth of flavour rather than volume.
+At RM10 for a small bowl, it is a fair price to pay for depth of flavour rather than volume.
 It’s a different interpretation of a familiar dish, and for fans of deeply prawn-flavoured broths, it might just be worth the visit.

 Business Hours